How to Become a Medical Assistant: The Steps You Can’t Ignore

 Once you snag your first medical assisting job, you’ll be excited to dive in and get going.
 But don’t be surprised if you’re not flying solo week one.
 Many clinics and hospitals have their own procedures and organization systems they’ll want to train you on.

 If you haven’t completed a medical assisting program, it’s likely that your on-the-job training will be even more extensive.
-Physicians or other medical assistants will need to teach you medical terminology, the names of the instruments, how to interact with patients professionally and how to perform tasks like drawing blood, performing common procedures and using electronic health records (EHR) software.
+Physicians or other medical assistants will need to teach you medical terminology, the names of the instruments, how to interact with patients professionally and how to perform tasks like drawing blood, performing common procedures and using EHR software.
 All this training can take several months depending on the workplace and its specialty, but it is vital to your success as a medical assistant.

 Consider your long-term career path